 May 6, 2025

 This week, the Class of 2025 enters Gentile Arena in maroon and gold regalia and leaves with diplomas in hand.
 The Lake Shore campus welcomes families and friends of graduates for a commencement season of celebration and reflection.
-This week’s activities include nine ceremonies featuring inspiring speakers, as well as Senior Toast and Baccalaureate Mass events where Ramblers connect with their peers before setting forth on their next adventure.
+This week’s activities include 12 ceremonies featuring inspiring speakers, as well as Senior Toast, Graduate Toast and Baccalaureate Mass events where Ramblers connect with their peers before setting forth on their next adventure.

 Provost Douglas Woods acknowledged that the end of the ceremonies marked the beginning of a new journey as alumni.